hossammoustafa404/Authentication-App/README.md

 # Authentication-App

-An authentication app based on json web token.
+An authentication role-based application based on json web token.
 Refresh rotation approach has been used to build the project.

 ## Features